 - View our blog post on why and how to prioritize and invest in technology amid COVID-19 or download our child welfare market trends report (with GovLoop and AWS) for more on how technology is transforming the field

-- Hear from agencies across the country about how Traverse helps them meet their missions
+- Hear from agencies across the country about how Traverse helps them meet their missions, plus get an overview of customers' time savings, benefits, and ROI

-Matt Leasure, Northwoods' manager, solution project managers, leads an implementation team dedicated to delivering solutions designed for child and adult protective services.
-As Matt works closely with agencies to place intuitive technology in the hands of their frontline social workers and supervisors, he and his team focus their efforts on applying a genuine understanding of the unique business processes familiar to the field of child welfare.
+Matt Leasure works closely with agencies to place intuitive technology in the hands of their frontline social workers and supervisors.
 Since 2011, Matt’s strong commitment and dedication to helping those who serve families and children has been his driving force as he has worked with countless organizations throughout the country.